 It often exhibits an interest only in the accruing of incidents, which eschews psychological shading.

 The film steers clear of bad-faith miserabilism by virtue of Richard Billingham’s from-the-gut specificity.

 It celebrates the unrecognized willpower and perseverance that undergirds low-wage service work in this country.

-If not exactly an endearing experience on the whole, Irma la Douce is a fine example of Billy Wilder’s mid-career eccentricity and cosmopolitan curiosity.
+The film is a fine example of Wilder’s mid-career eccentricity and cosmopolitan curiosity.